 Rotary as an organization is based on local Rotary Clubs.
-There are about 300 clubs in Finland and Estonia altogether, out of which 20 are located in Estonia.
+There are 280 clubs in Finland and Estonia altogether, out of which 20 are located in Estonia.
 In big cities there may be several Rotary Clubs.

 Each and every Rotary Club has independent authority over its own activities, in accordance with Rotary values and objectives, though.
 Every year Rotary Clubs elect the president and other club officials, such as the secretary, sergeant-at-arms and treasurer.